 Britain’s busiest interchange station, Clapham Junction opened in 1863, although it has since been modernised.
-Today the station sees about 2000 trains pass through every day, making it the busiest in Britain in terms of passengers travelling through.

 With 17 platforms and up to 180 services per hour, the station offers a rush-hour feel at all times.